Apps outside the Ecwid App Market

 scopeList of permissions (API access levels) given to the app, separated by space.
 See all possible values in Access scopes

-user_idID of a user
+user_idID of a specific store user (e.g. admin, staff, etc.)

 admin_ssoAdmin_SSO object

-emailStore owner's accountEmail, as provided in Store profile
+emailStore owner's accountEmail, as in Store profile

 profile_scopesThe list of scopes that are granted automatically according to the assigned staff scopes.
 Divided by space character.